 The bean hopper and grounds bin are both see-through plastic so you know when you need to clean or re-fill.
 They can also both be easily removed, making cleaning fairly straightforward.

 But, overall, it’s not too complex to keep on top of.
-And all grinders are a bit of a pain to clean as very fine dust tends to collect in any place possible.
+And all grinders are a bit of a pain to clean as the fine dust tends to collect anywhere and everywhere.

-With entry-level grinders, we wouldn’t expect any more than 5 years of use out of them.
+With entry-level grinders, we wouldn’t ever expect any more than 5 years of use.
 But, even taking this into account, you still get an excellent return for not too much money.

-You can find the Infinity Plus for the same price as the Infinity if you get the black plastic casing.
+You can often find the Infinity Plus for the same price as the Infinity as long as you opt for the black plastic casing.
 But it can be $60 more for the stainless steel or die-cast zinc options.

-Honestly, it’s really not worth the extra money unless you have a real issue with the style of the Infinity.
-But, if you’re looking at the black plastic version anyway, getting the Infinity Plus for the same price makes sense.
+Honestly, I don’t think it’s worth the extra money unless you have a real issue with the style of the Infinity.
+But, if you’re looking at the black plastic version anyway, getting the Infinity Plus for the same price (or cheaper) makes sense.

 They both use conical burrs, providing a significant step up over blade grinders or even budget disc burr grinders.

-The main point of difference comes when you are looking at the grind settings for espresso:
+The main difference between the 2 is in the grind settings for espresso:

-The Capresso Infinity doesn’t necessarily have the precision you need to dial your shot time down to the second.
-But it will grind a very even, consistent espresso grind that allows you to get pretty close.
-Although we would recommend using a machine that uses pressurized portafilters.
+The Capresso Infinity doesn’t really have the precision you need to dial in your shot.
+But it will deliver a very even, consistent espresso grind that allows you to get pretty close.
+Although we still recommend sticking to a pressurized portafilter.

-The Baratza Encore, on the other hand, isn’t designed to grind fine enough for espresso meaning it has a much smaller range than the Capresso.
+The Baratza Encore, on the other hand, has a much smaller range than the Capresso and isn’t designed to grind fine enough for espresso at all.

 You can calibrate the Baratza Encore for espresso, but it puts tremendous strain on the motor.
 This will significantly impact the life span of the grinder and the results aren’t particularly great either, so it’s really not worth it.

 For other brew methods, their abilities are very similar.
-However, given the similarity in price, it is worth going for the Capresso for the option to brew espresso.
+However, given the similarity in price, we think it’s worth getting the Capresso for the option to pull espresso.

 The Capresso Infinity offers a strong entry-level conical burr grinder option: